pwolter/DisasterRecovery/README.md

 - Loads the `messages` and `categories` datasets
 - Merges the two datasets
 - Cleans the data
-- Stores it in a SQLite database
+- Stores it in an SQLite database

 #### 2. ML Pipeline

-A Python script, `train_classifier.py`, that hold the code of the machine learning pipeline that:
+A Python script, `train_classifier.py`, that holds the code of the machine learning pipeline that:

 - Loads data from the SQLite database saved before
 - Splits the dataset into training and test sets